365 day money back guarantee

 Citations

 Today, let’s tackle a common gym question—does creatine expire?
-If you’re into fitness, you’ve likely used or heard about creatine.
+Can creatine cause headaches?
+If you’re into fitness, you’ve likely used or heard about the best creatine supplements.
 It’s the supplement that boosts performance and muscle growth.
 But even superheroes like creatine have their limits, including shelf life.

 Just like many regular nutritious foods, creatine has an expiration date.
 In this article, we will explore the length of creatine shelf life, what to do if it expires and how to keep creatine as fresh as possible.